About campaigns

 Choose one (or more) segments to exclude customers from this campaign.

-A recipient group is the percentage of an audience who will receive communications related to a marketing campaign.
-A campaign may have more than one recipient group.
+A treatment group is the percentage of an audience who will receive communications related to a marketing campaign.
+A campaign may have more than one treatment group.

-You may configure more than one recipient group for each audience and sub-audience within a campaign.
+You may configure more than one treatment group for each audience and sub-audience within a campaign.

 Sub-audiences